 What If I’m Starting Later in the Year?

 That’s OK!
 You can still do it!
-I have earned my Companion Pass three times right at the end of a calendar year, so mine is basically good for one year only: the following year.
+I’ve earned my Companion Pass four times right at the end of a calendar year, so mine is basically good for one year only: the following year.

 The first time I earned the pass, we were purchasing a home and I needed to wait until all mortgage processes were complete before applying for any cards (I did not want to mess with my credit even by a tenth of a point, so we could get the best interest rate possible).
 You, too, may want to wait to begin this process if you have a major purchase coming up.

 So while I did apply for one card in April of that year, I had to wait until after September to apply for the second card to complete the 110,000 points (currently 125,000) I needed.